tingletech/fixity_checker/README.md

 A series of `.json` files serializing the contents of the application's persistent data will be created in the output directory.

-The `.json` is sorted and spaced in a way that is hoped to make it work will with revision control system such as `git`.  `git`'s support of digital signatures and revision history could be used to support audit requirements.
+The `.json` is sorted and spaced in a way that is hoped to make it work well with revision control system such as `git`.  `git`'s support of digital signatures and revision history could be used to support audit requirements.